Atlas of plant and animal histology

 HYPOTHALAMUS

-The hypothalamus is a relatively small region that is topographically located ventral to the prethalamus.
+The hypothalamus is a relatively small region topographically found ventral to the prethalamus and thalamus (Figures 1 and 2).
 That is why the name hypothalamus and why it has been traditionally included as part of the diencephalon.
-However, that position is the result of the bending of neural tube during the embryonic development.
+However, that position is the result of the bending of the neural tube during embryonic development.
 Actually, topologically, the hypothalamus is rostral to the diencephalon, more precisely to the p3 diencephalic region.
+In fact, together with the telencephalon, the hypothalamus is the most rostral part of the neural tube.
+The hypothalamus and the telencephalon constitute a segment called the secondary prosencephalon (Puelles and Rubenstein, 2015, suggested the name "hypotelencephalon").
+The hypothalamus is a structurally complex region with 33 subregions that may give rise to more than 150 different neuronal populations.

 Hypothalamus